everx-labs/evernode-se/README.md

 - `/se/seq-mode-on` – turns on the sequential mode.
 - `/se/seq-mode-off` – turns off the sequential mode.
+- `/se/time` – returns current node time with included time delta.
+If seq mode is on then returned time is a time of the next block.

 # Note for SE Developers